Mundoo, Queensland: Geography

 The locality of Mundoo is to the south of the regional centre of Innisfail.

 The locality is bounded to the west by the South Johnstone River.
 The town of Mundoo is roughly in the centre of the locality and has a small collection of houses.
 The town is on the north-eastern side of the Mundoo Aerodrome (17.5594°S 146.0122°E).

 The vast majority of Mundoo is currently under sugar cane cultivation, the main agricultural crop for the region.
 There are also small pockets of bananas and other tropical fruits such as pawpaw.

-The North Coast railway line enters the locality from the south (Wangan), passes through the town which was served by the now-abandonded Mundoo railway station (17.5590°S 146.0172°E), and exits to the north (Mighell).
+The North Coast railway line enters the locality from the south (Wangan), passes through the town which was served by the now-abandoned Mundoo railway station (17.5590°S 146.0172°E), and exits to the north (Mighell).
 There is also a network of cane tramways through the locality to transport the harvested sugarcane to the local sugar mills.